renataprs/Frontend-mini-projects/README.md

 <br>

-> A fun fact about me is that I almost became a scientist! 👩‍🔬 <br> Life led me down different paths, but I still enjoy conducting experiments occasionally...<br>
-> But now, instead of test tubes, I use VS Code!
+> A fun fact about me is that I almost became a scientist! 👩‍🔬 <br> Life led me down different paths, but I still enjoy conducting experiments occasionally.
+But now, instead of test tubes, I use VS Code!
 <br>

 *I love to share my knowledge with others, then I hope you find something here that sparks your interest and inspires you.
 Feel free to provide feedback or collaborate with me on any ideas.
 Happy coding!* ✨